🚧Work in Progress🚧

 Circulatory system revealed with RBX cameras.

-Yellow & White (Bone) Next comes the yellow layer, even though logically it would make more sense to have it beneath the red layer, in practice having it above is better as the bones are quite close to the surface in areas like the forehead and around the eyes.
+Yellow & White (Bone) Next comes the yellow layer, even though logically, it would make more sense to have it beneath the red layer, in practice having it above is better as the bones are quite close to the surface in areas like the forehead and around the eyes.
 Further areas are the nose bridge, the chin, a bit of the jawline and the earlobes.

-Color wise it’s better to stick with yellow as bones tend to look more like that under the skin, but depending on the artistic look one is going for, one could make it more white for all areas under the forehead.
-(Follygon for example likes using white more, as he shows here.)
+Color wise, it’s better to stick with yellow as bones tend to look more like that under the skin, but depending on the artistic look one is going for, one could make it more white for all areas under the forehead.
+(Follygon for example, likes using white more, as he shows here.)

 Use purple very lightly and sparingly to exaggerate it further in areas like the center of the lips and maybe a little blob under the eyes.